4-themes/4am-session-theme/README.md

 | - | - |
 | ![image](https://user-images.githubusercontent.com/73474137/194849201-543baaca-90d5-478c-ae89-125bd9a99bac.png) | ![image](https://user-images.githubusercontent.com/73474137/194850771-e3b8e6d8-86d6-4b4b-8163-68a61c02b438.png) |

+### Icons

+If you want a pack of icons that matches great with the theme, you can download it here.
+[Light icons for VS Code](https://marketplace.visualstudio.com/items?itemName=4Themes.Light-icons) !

 ### How to use the theme

 Go to VSC and do the `Ctrl + K`, `Ctrl + T` combinations, and type the name of the theme you want.
 Here you have the name's of the themes: